reneherrero/dbc-rs/dbc/DBC_FORMAT_SPEC.md

 **Example:**
 ```
 VERSION "1.0"
+VERSION ""  # Empty version string (allowed, represents "no version specified")
 ```

 **Notes:**
 - The version string is enclosed in double quotes
+- **VERSION is optional**: The `VERSION` statement may be omitted entirely.
+If omitted, parsers typically assume an empty version (represented as `VERSION ""`)
-- This is typically the first line in a DBC file
+- This is typically the first line in a DBC file (when present)
+- **Empty version strings are allowed**: `VERSION ""` is valid and represents "no version specified" (per DBC format specification)
+- When empty, the version is typically represented internally as `0` but should be output as an empty string to preserve the original format

 ---